 (a) action to which the relevant creditor consents,

-(b) a proposal for a voluntary arrangement under Part I of this Act (although this sub-paragraph is without prejudice to section 4(3)), . . .
+(b) a proposal for a voluntary arrangement under Part I of this Act (although this sub-paragraph is without prejudice to section 4(3)).

-(c) a proposal for a compromise or arrangement to be sanctioned under [Part 26 of the Companies Act 2006 (arrangements and reconstructions)], [or

-(d) a proposal for a cross-border merger within the meaning of regulation 2 of the Companies (Cross-Border Mergers) Regulations 2007].

-(3) The reference to a statement of proposals in sub-paragraph (1) includes a reference to a statement as revised or modified.
+(3) The reference to a statement of proposals in sub-paragraph (1) includes a reference to a statement as revised under paragraph 54.

-Challenge to administrator's conduct of company
+Challenge to education administrator's conduct of further education body

 74

-(1) A creditor or member of a company in administration may apply to the court claiming that--

-(a) the administrator is acting or has acted so as unfairly to harm the interests of the applicant (whether alone or in common with some or all other members or creditors), or

-(b) the administrator proposes to act in a way which would unfairly harm the interests of the applicant (whether alone or in common with some or all other members or creditors).

-(2) A creditor or member of a company in administration may apply to the court claiming that the administrator is not performing his functions as quickly or as efficiently as is reasonably practicable.
+(2) Where a further education body is in education administration the appropriate national authority or a creditor may apply to the court claiming that the education administrator is not carrying out his or her functions in accordance with section 22(2) or (4) of the Technical and Further Education Act 2016 (general functions of education administrator).

 (3) The court may--